Notes updated 19 Nov 2018

 I was born in East Texas, near the Gulf Coast and the Louisiana border.
 Both my parents played 42, but I did not learn the game until 1985, at work in San Antonio, playing during lunch breaks.
 I was intrigued by the game.
 Our group practiced signal bids (now called show bids), known to and accepted by all in our group.
 Little did we know then that show bids would later become labeled as cheating in tournaments.

 The internet became available to the general public in the 1990s, and in 1997 I posted the playing rules (that I had learned in San Antonio) online for my soon-to-be daughter-in-law in New Mexico.
-Others in cyberspace also visited my first website.
+Others in cyberspace also visited my website.
 Some sent email stating that using the 30-bid to indicate specific information about the bidder's hand was cheating, and indicating doubles was either cheating or bad form.

 The National 42 Players Association (N42PA) was established in 2005, and standardized tournament rules were published for the various playing cultures throughout the state of Texas (and beyond).
 The original N42PA charter sought to standardize the rules for competition in sanctioned tournaments without taking away "any control or traditions from existing groups."